Dear Undergraduates,

 EXPECTATIONS & DEADLINE

-- The paper and presentation may be on the topic of your choosing.
-Students typically present research they have undertaken for a paper written for a class or independent study.
+- You may submit to present on any topic that you are analyzing/interpreting through a humanities lens.
+Students tuypically present research they have undertaken for a humanities class or faculty-mentored independent study.

 *An abstract is a short paragraph that explains your topic and why it is important.
 Your abstract should not exceed 250 words and should do the following: